How To Use Kakao Taxi Without A Korean Phone Number

 Get a T-Money Card: The T-Money Card is a prepaid transportation card that can be used for buses, subways and taxis.
 When you use a taxi, you can pay for it with the T-Money Card.
 Check out my guide to using T-Money in Korea.

 Learn some basic Korean phrases: A few simple phrases will go a long way when you travel in Korea, especially when you want to ask for and understand directions.
-If you want to learn a few essential phrases, including ones for getting around by taxi, here are 60 Korean travel phrases to get you started.
+If you want to learn a few phrases, including ones for getting around by taxi, here are 60 Korean travel phrases to start with.

 How To Change Kakao Taxi To English